bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 2. **Download** a module to your computer by clicking at the download icon in the Action block near the name of the module you want to download.
 You need only to specify a folder where to store the module to and click the «Save» button.

-3. **Delete** a module clicking at the corresponding icon in the Action block near the name of the module you want to delete
+3. **Delete** a module clicking at the corresponding icon in the Action block near the name of the module you want to delete.

+.. note:: A module used by any instance can not be deleted.

 The list of modules can be filtered by its type and/or a name using the search tool above the list.